effect-digital/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Issue ticket number and link

-Please add a link to the specific task on Teamwork.
-Adding this will link the task to the pull request, and update the status once the PR is created, and subsequently reviewed/merged on Teamwork.
+Please add a link to the JIRA Ticket.

 ### Related Pull Requests